 Born in 1979 in Belgium, Harry Fayt has a revelation at 15 years old looking through fashion magazines.
-As many of the teenagers, he’s fascinate by models but photographers who sublime them with fantastic photographs fascinate him as much.
-That’s where starts his passion for fashion photography.
+As many teenagers, he’s fascinated by models, but photographers who sublime them with fantastic photographs fascinate him more.
+That’s where his passion for fashion photography starts.

-It’s around 16, dreaming about photographing great models that he starts a photography degree in Namur.
-Once he got his degree, not very self confident enough yet, he’s shooting live music performance through Europe for the musical press.
+At 16, dreaming about photographing great models Harry starts a photography degree in Namur.
+Once he has his degree, and not yet self-confident enough , he shoots live music performances throughout Europe for the music press.

-Once back, in parallel with his fashion and underwater portraits, he starts a personal project which brings him back to essential, “the female figure” in it’s purest form, the nude.
+His curiosity gets him to open a new studio in New York.
+Despite his success, due to visa issues, Harry heads back to Europe.
+In Belgium, in parallel with his fashion and underwater portraits, he starts a personal project which brings him back to the essential, “the female figure” in it’s purest form, the nude.

 Step by step, his work evolves and finds a new audience; that of the art world, galleries and collectors.
 As Harry Fayt’s sub aquatic nudes attract a very special attention due to their originality and their uniqueness, his underwater scenes and portraits go even further.

 With his unique style, Harry Fayt attracts major magazines and blogs throughout the world; from China, Switzerland, Armenia ,UK, Belgium, Germany, and The Netherlands.
 This results in bringing brands such as Wacoal and Didier Parakian to trust his underwater vision for their imagery.

 Besides his nude artwork, Harry Fayt, still based in Liège, never stops experimenting and is now working on portraying artists and iconic, surrealist images for his series Modern Icons and Heart Made in Belgium .
 His limited series “The Flood” and the very successful “La Fille au Poisson Rouge” (sold out) quickly find art buyers around the globe.